 Excuse me?!
 And how would that be relevant here?

 “I am asking you to move the suitcase, not for extra berths.”

 “So?!!!
 What’s wrong if someone comes to assist me with the bags?!”

 I stood tapping my feet impatiently.
-The couple quite unwillingly got up from my berth and dragging their feet about it, moved their huge suitcase further inside (and it was as easy as that), making space for my bags, and also vacated the berth for me.
+The couple quite unwillingly got up from my berth, dragging their feet about it and moved their huge suitcase further inside (and it was as easy as that) making space for my bags, and then vacated the berth for me.
 I still don’t understand why it should have been a problem for them that there were two of us (one of who had only come to see me off), until and unless we asked them to share one of their berths with us!

 Though these are two incidents that made me ponder about human nature, I have found train travels generally to be enlivening experiences of life and life-stories shared in the short span of time spent together as the train races to its destination.